KeyboardKit/website/_includes/kankoda/apps/privacy-policy.md

 ## How data is shared

 The may app share anonymous usage data with analytics tools, as described above.
-You can share your data to others as a manual operation, provided that the app lets you create data.
+You can share your data to others as a manual operation, provided that the app lets you create and export data.

 ## How data is used